 Key Stage 4

-Last summer (2014), Geography students began and completed a new specification and type of assessment.
-The new specification includes the change from modular to linear assessment and the introduction of marks for spelling, punctuation and grammar (SPaG).
-The specification of study is the new AQA A syllabus and students were very successful in the summer of 2014.
+In KS4, students study the AQA A specification, which has proven to be very successful at Haughton Academy.
 The course is made up of two exams and one piece of controlled assessment, Unit 1 is Physical Geography, Unit 2- Human Geography, Unit 3-Local Fieldwork Investigation. .
 A wide range of skills including problem solving, literacy and numeracy, technological skills, including ICT and GIS, graphical and cartographical skills, will provide candidates with a sound understanding of Geography and equip them with transferable skills.
 The topics studied are: Unit 1- The Restless Earth, Ice on the Land, The Coastal Zone.
 Unit 2- Population Change, The Development Gap, Tourism.

 We aim to provide learning opportunities out of school, as well as within the building and grounds, including organised fieldwork with EV’s outdoor education team, as well as outside agencies.
-In March 2015, we are running our first international fieldtrip to Iceland!
+In March 2015, we successfully completed our first international fieldtrip to Iceland!

 Subject Leader Geography